Search Search guidebooks

 VolunteerForever

-If you’re a medical student or professional and would like to gain experience and knowledge working in a developing nation, Love Volunteers’ medical care program in Ngora or Pallisa may be the right fit for you.
+If you’re a medical student or professional and would like to gain experience and knowledge working in a developing nation, Love Volunteers’ medical care program may be the right fit for you.
 Depending on your qualifications, you will work directly with the patients or perform office duties – you may even have the opportunity to assist in surgeries or spend part of your time shadowing a local doctor.
 Many clinics and hospitals throughout the country cannot afford the same materials and resources as those you might be used to, so this is an excellent learning opportunity and a great way to exercise your creativity and resourcefulness while providing the best care for the patients you’ll meet.

 For more information about volunteering in Uganda, and to learn about all the other amazing opportunities offered through Love Volunteers, please click here.